Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • At the top of the article body

-• In the first screen of mobile view
+• Within the first screen on mobile

 • Sponsored content